trofi/trofi.github.io.gen/posts/250-dynamic-linking-is-hard-superh-version.md

 In **GHC**'s case **-Bsymbolic** is a performance optimization.
 It's not a requirement to get haskell compiler on a platform.
-Thus the simple fix was to avoid use of it in unregi code with
+Thus the simple fix was to avoid use of it in unregisterised codegen with [the patch](https://gitlab.haskell.org/ghc/ghc/-/commit/8ec48990fee9e245bb2fe40dc6f65b61b8612157):
-[the patch](https://gitlab.haskell.org/ghc/ghc/-/commit/8ec48990fee9e245bb2fe40dc6f65b61b8612157):

 ```diff